Google Glass

 Google Glass, or simply Glass, is a discontinued brand of smart glasses developed by Google's X Development (formerly Google X), with a mission of producing a ubiquitous computer.
 Google Glass displays information to the wearer using a head-up display.
 Wearers communicate with the Internet via natural language voice commands.

 Google started selling a prototype of Google Glass to qualified "Glass Explorers" in the US on June 27, 2012, for a limited period for $1,500, (with distribution of those purchases beginning on April 16, 2013), before it became available to the public on April 15, 2014.
+Google Glass was launched in 2013 but pulled in 2015, just seven months after its UK release, after a backlash around price and privacy.
 It has an integrated 5 megapixel still/720p video camera.
 The headset received a great deal of criticism amid concerns that its use could violate existing privacy laws.

 On January 15, 2015, Google announced that it would stop producing the Google Glass prototype.
 The prototype was succeeded by two Enterprise Editions, whose sales were suspended on March 15, 2023.
 More than a decade later, Google would return to the extended reality space with Android XR, an operating system that will power headsets and smartglasses.

 Development and release

 Google Glass was developed by Google X, the facility within Google devoted to technological advancements such as driverless cars.

-The Google Glass prototype resembled standard eyeglasses with the lens replaced by a head-up display.
+The Google Glass prototype resembled standard eyeglasses, with the lens replaced by a head-up display.
 In mid-2011, Google engineered a prototype that weighed 8 lb; by 2013 they were lighter than the average pair of sunglasses.